CarterPape/carterpape.com/the-blog/april-2022-photo-dump/_posts/2022-04-12-08-san-francisco.md

 I went to visit Josh in San Francisco.
 I also surprised Chatham, and then Mitch surprised me by showing up.

-*Note: While some of the photos on this page have a Creative Commons license, others are not licensed for reuse.
-The terms for each photo are contained in the caption below it.*

 {% for each_file in site.static_files -%}
     {%- if each_file.path
         contains "/assets/posts/2022-04-12-photo-dump/2022-04-12-08-san-francisco/"